GaloisInc/saw-script/heapster-saw/doc/Lifetimes.md

 permission that permits the holder to control when `l` finishes.
 Otherwise, some other concurrent process could presumably end `l` out from under the current process and make the permission invalid.
-Lifetime ownership can be represented with the _simple lifetime ownership permission_:
+Lifetime ownership can be represented with the _lifetime ownership permission_:

 ```
 l:lowned ()